peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Parameters

 * `mat` (Type: Array.&lt;number>)<br>4 &times; 4 matrix to multiply.
-* `v3` (Type: Array.&lt;number> | number)<br>Scale factor along the X axis.
+* `v3` (Type: Array.&lt;number> | number)<br>Scale factor along the x-axis.
 A scale factor can be negative, in which case the transformation also causes reflection about the corresponding axis.
-If "v3y" and "v3z" are omitted, this value can instead be a 3-element array giving the scale factors along the X, Y, and Z axes.
+If "v3y" and "v3z" are omitted, this value can instead be a 3-element array giving the scale factors along the x-, y-, and z-axes.
-* `v3y` (Type: number)<br>Scale factor along the Y axis.
+* `v3y` (Type: number)<br>Scale factor along the y-axis.
-* `v3z` (Type: number)<br>Scale factor along the Z axis.
+* `v3z` (Type: number)<br>Scale factor along the z-axis.

 #### Return Value